mauricechiodo/eim-case-studies/course/finance/libor/WhatIsLibor.md

 Statistics Groups" [8].
 As well as recommending a revision of the definition of Libor, they suggest eliminating incentive to misreport results by not publicising banks whose reports fall above or below the midrange.
 This means that nobody would know whether a bank fell in the top or bottom quarter, therefore making it less clear whether the bank is struggling or not.
-Later on in this document, we discuss changes that have been made to Libor, what the future of Libor looks like and its potential replacements.

 ### References
 [1] [Libor: Origins, Economics, Crisis, Scandal and Reform.](https://www.newyorkfed.org/medialibrary/media/research/staff_reports/sr667.pdf)